L3Ms -- Lagrange Large Language Models: Lagrange Large Language Models (L3Ms)

 \subsection{Implementation details}

-\paragraph{Alternating objective and gradient clipping.} A simple, yet effective way to ensure stable training of large models is gradient clipping \citep{goodfellow2016deep,zhang2020why}.
+\paragraph{Alternating the objective and gradient clipping} Gradient clipping is a simple yet effective way to ensure stable training of large models \citep{goodfellow2016deep,zhang2020why}.
 We employ this technique, albeit with the modification of clipping the gradients of both the task objective and the constraints separately, as they can have varying magnitudes.
 We achieve this by alternating between reducing the task objective and enforcing the constraints by flipping a fair coin to select one or the other.
 While this doubles the number of steps to achieve the same effect, it does not increase the amount of work done as now only one part of the objective or the other is evaluated at each step.

-\paragraph{Length normalization.} The gradient of our objective function in \cref{eq:log-barrier-objective-grad} involves the log-likelihoods of the generated responses through the gradients $\partial_{\theta} C_{i} ( \theta )$'s (cf. \cref{eq:policy-grad}).
+\paragraph{Length normalization} The gradient of our objective function in \cref{eq:log-barrier-objective-grad} involves the LLM's log-likelihoods on the generated responses through the gradients $\partial_{\theta} C_{i} ( \theta )$'s (cf. \cref{eq:policy-grad}).
 To avoid a response length bias, we length-normalize the log-likelihoods, akin to the definition of perplexity.

-\paragraph{Estimating the mean preference rewards.} We need to estimate the expectations involved in the gradient of our objective function in \cref{eq:log-barrier-objective-grad}.
+\paragraph{Estimating the mean preference rewards} We need to estimate the expectations involved in the gradient of our objective function in \cref{eq:log-barrier-objective-grad}.
 The expectations in the numerators can be estimated with the per-mini-batch Monte Carlo averages \citep{mohamed2020monte}.
-However, $C_{i} ( \theta )$ in the denominator needs careful consideration.
-Note that: (i) $C_{i} ( \theta )$ does not involve the gradient, so its estimates can include information from previous mini-batches to reduce variance, and (ii) since the weights are updated during training, $C_{i} ( \theta )$ is non-stationary.
-Consequently, we use an exponential moving average estimate for the mean (offset) preference rewards $C_{i} ( \theta )$ in the denominator.
+However, $C_{i} ( \theta )$'s in the denominator need careful consideration.
+Note that: (i) $C_{i} ( \theta )$ does not involve the gradient, so its estimate can include information from previous mini-batches to reduce the estimate's variance, and (ii) since the weight $\theta$ is updated during fine-tuning, $C_{i} ( \theta )$ is non-stationary.
+Hence, we use an exponential moving average estimate for the mean (offset) preference rewards $C_{i} ( \theta )$ in the denominator.